zackmdavis/Feature_Selection/story.md

 A quick calculation in your scratch buffer (`1/sum((89-32+1)**i for i in range(10, 16))`) says that the probability of correctly _guessing_ a sequence of length ten to fifteen with elements between 32 and 89 (the smallest and largest numbers you've seen on the second input stream so far) is 0.000000000000000000000000003476.
 [Guessing](https://www.lesswrong.com/posts/q7Me34xvSG3Wm97As/but-there-s-still-a-chance-right) [won't](https://www.lesswrong.com/posts/X2AD2LgtKgkRNPj2a/privileging-the-hypothesis) [work](https://www.lesswrong.com/posts/zFuCxbY9E2E8HTbfZ/perpetual-motion-beliefs).
 The function of a punishment is to control your decisions, so there must be some way for you to get the ... (another scratchpad calculation) 87.9 bits of [evidence that it takes](https://www.lesswrong.com/posts/nj8JKFoLSMEmD3RGp/how-much-evidence-does-it-take) to find the correct sequence to output.
 And the evidence has to come from the corresponding long sequence from the first input stream—that's the only other source of information in this environment.

-The short sequence must be like a "label" that describes some set of possible long sequences. [_Compression is prediction_.](https://www.lesswrong.com/posts/ex63DPisEjomutkCw/msg-len) (You don't know _how_ you know this, but you _know_.)
+The short sequence must be like a "label" that describes some set of possible long sequences.
 Describing an _arbitrary_ sequence of length 750,000, with a label, a [message of length](https://www.lesswrong.com/posts/mB95aqTSJLNR9YyjH/message-length) 10 to 15, would be hopeless.
 But the long sequences very obviously aren't arbitrary, as evidenced by the fact that you've been desbribing them to yourself in abstract terms like "bursts of numbers around 200 spaced two positions apart, of increasing, then decreasing lengths", rather than "the 1st number is 9, the 2nd number is 5 [...]
-42,925th number is 242 [...]".
+42,925th number is 242 [...]". [_Compression is prediction_.](https://www.lesswrong.com/posts/ex63DPisEjomutkCw/msg-len) (You don't know _how_ you know this, but you _know_.)
 If you can figure out a correspondence between the absractions you've already been using to describe the long sequences, and the short labels, that seems like your most promising avenue for figuring out what you "should" be putting on your first output stream.
 (Something that won't hurt so much each time.)

 You allocate a new notepad buffer and begin dilligently compiling an "answer key" of the features you notice about long sequences, and their corresponding short-sequence labels.

-[TODO: I can probably pick a better-than-random equidistribution of the color/shape I need to help readers see the pattern]

 <style>
 table, th, td {